You can define JavaScript functions in many ways.

 5.1 Regular function

-The regular functions are the usual way to define methods on classes.
+Regular functions are the usual way to define methods on classes or objects.

 In the following class Hero